bensi94/Icelandic-Maritime-Accidents-Resarch/README.md

 The project is made with Jupyter Notebooks and Python.
 The paper can be found in notebook file **Rannsókn á sjóslysum á Íslandi frá 1950.ipynb** It includes both executable code cells and text cells with descriptions along with generated graphics.
-The text cells are both in English and Icelandic.
+The text cells are both in English and Icelandic but plots and data is unfortunately only available in Icelandic.

 ### Chapters